hitblast/filthy-rich/README.md

 </div>

 > [!NOTE]
-> The minimum supported Rust version for this project is 1.82.0.
+> Requires Rust 1.82.0 or later.

-Easily add to your project using this command:
+Add `filthy-rich` to your project with this command:

 ```bash
 cargo add filthy-rich